AlexAleshina/card-list/README.md

 # Product list
-Components: a modal with image loading, a carousel for images, selectors.
+Components: a modal with image loading, a carousel for images and selectors.
 In the project I use React and styled-components.

 # Features

 Modal with Image Loading: A modal component with a loading spinner to indicate progress until the image is fully loaded.
 Maintains aspect ratio and fits within the viewport.

 Carousel: An image carousel component for navigating through multiple images.
-Selectors

 Color Selector: Allows to select colors from a list of options displayed as colored dots.